 What is included?

-We offer two types of scan under our Affordable DXA service, with prices starting at just £65.
+We offer two types of scan under our Affordable DXA service, with our current most affordable rate being only £65*.
 Both are performed under a stringent gold standard protocol to ensure consistency:

 - DXA for the detection of osteoporosis – £65*

 - DXA + Instant Vertebral Assessment (IVA) for the assessment of vertebral (spine) fractures – £99*

 Done in just 30 minutes: Patients register, have a consolation with a DXA technician, who takes a few general measurements such as height and weight, and then have the DXA scan.
 It is quick, easy and takes just half an hour.